(No ratings)

 Gallbladder removal, like any surgery, carries some risks, such as bleeding, infection, or the development of blood clots.
 Doctors will tell patients how to minimize their risk for complications.
 After surgery, patients are advised to avoid strenuous activity for several days.
 They should not soak in a bath until their sutures or staples have been removed.
 Patients should wash hands before touching the area around the incision.
 It will take a couple of days until patients feel like themselves again and a few weeks until their scar has healed and faded.

-Dr. Elissa K. Butler, MD MPH graduated from University of Minnesota Medical School.
+Dr. Elissa Kathleen Butler, MD MPH graduated from University of Minnesota Medical School.
 She completed residency at SUNY Upstate Medical University Affiliated Hospitals.
 She is certified by the The American Board of Surgery and has a state license in Minnesota.

 Medical School: University of Minnesota Medical School